Praveenkanna16/Ecommerce-main/README.md

 Milestone 19: Cart Page & Quantity Update

 In this milestone, we created a cart page UI to display products using the backend endpoint from Milestone 18.
 Each product has + and - buttons to increase or decrease quantity.
 Additionally, we implemented a backend endpoint to update product quantity in the cart.

+Milestone 20 - Profile Page & Backend Endpoint

+Project Overview

+In this milestone, we created a profile page frontend and a backend endpoint to fetch and display user data.
+The profile page includes a profile photo, name, email, and address details.